4th International ESS Conference

 For many Europeans, stagnating incomes, the perception of increasing social inequalities, transformed labor relations, and the uncertainty about life prospects have created profound economic insecurities.
 The Great Recession and the financial crisis have affected all European societies to different extents.

 Resulting concerns about the ability of existing political institutions to manage risk and provide good governance, or about the ability to hold existing power accountable, have shaken previous allegiances to the political status quo, whether to mainstream parties, the European Union, or even liberal democracy itself.
 Previously trusted sources of information - science, expertise, the mainstream media, and all sorts of secondary organisations - are now constantly questioned on the basis of their aloofness, irrelevance, or bias.

-The conference aimed to show the depth and breadth of scientifically rigorous research made possible as a result of the high quality comparative data provided by the ESS.
-It brought together 170 ESS data users from around the world and working across a range of disciplines to share ideas.
+The 4th International ESS Conference will showcase research that uses our data to address these issues.
+The conference aims to show the depth and breadth of scientifically rigorous research made possible as a result of the high quality comparative data provided by the ESS.

 Registration for the conference has now closed.